Apple Lisa 2

 Given the problem with the twiggy drives, the Lisa was redesigned in 1984 to hold a (then innovative) Sony 400k 3.5 inch drive and an optional external hard disk (the Lisa 2/5).
 Soon this was joined by a similar model with an internal hard disk (Lisa 2/10).
 The price was also halved.
 While a hard-drive enabled Lisa 2 was quite usable, it was still an expensive machine which was now losing ground not only to the corporate-loved IBM PC/XT but also the Macintosh itself.
 In total, not a lot were sold by the end of its run, which have lead to some computer historians to refer to it as "the Edsel" of microcomputers.
 However, despite its short life (1983-1985) and poor showing in the market there is no doubting its influence on computer development.
 It's a classic, historical computer which every serious collector should have.

 Although I only wanted one Lisa, I ended up with three!
 Two Lisa 2/5s and a Lisa 2/10.
-I've fixed one Lisa 2/5 and also repaired the Lisa 2/10 (aka Macintosh XL) pictured above.
+I've fixed one Lisa 2/5 (the one in the background) and also repaired the Lisa 2/10 (aka Macintosh XL) (the one on the foreground).
+The repaired Lisa 2/5 has been sold to a New Zealand collector.
 I'll keep the third one for spares.

 Want to know more about this micro?
 Google is your friend.